-- (a) A student who intends to submit a thesis or interrelated, publishable manuscripts/published articles for assessment must, on the prescribed form and with the approval of the supervisor, and the cosupervisor(s) if applicable, inform the registrar of her/his intention in accordance with the dates determined by the Senate for assessment - (i) on or before the last working day of September of the preceding year in order to graduate during the April graduation ceremonies; or - (ii) on or before the first working day in April in order to graduate during the December graduation ceremonies. - (b) It is the supervisor's responsibility to see to it that the title of the thesis or interrelated, publishable manuscripts/published articles is already registered before the notification of submission is approved by her/him.
+- (a) A student who intends to submit a thesis or interrelated, publishable manuscripts/published articles for assessment must, on the prescribed form and with the approval of the supervisor, and the co-supervisor(s) if applicable, inform the Registrar of her/his intention in accordance with the dates determined by the Senate for assessment: - (i) on or before the last working day of September of the preceding year in order to graduate during the April graduation ceremonies; or - (ii) on or before the first working day in April in order to graduate during the December graduation ceremonies. - (iii) In the case of the Qwaqwa Campus, on or before the last working day in September of the preceding year in order to graduate during the May graduation ceremony. - (b) It is the supervisor's responsibility to see to it that the title of the thesis or interrelated, publishable manuscripts/published articles has already been registered before the notification of submission is approved by her/him.
 It is the responsibility of the supervisor, in consultation with the dean, to ensure that the examiners and moderators have accepted their nominations in writing before she/he accepts the notification of submission.
-The correctness of delivery addresses, contact details, and email addresses of examiners and moderators must be signed off by supervisors. - (c) Only if the following requirements have been met, the registrar can accept a thesis or interrelated, publishable manuscripts/published articles so that it may be dispatched for assessment: - (i) Notification of submission has been received, provided that the student is registered and will be registered for the minimum residential period at the time of the submission. - (ii) The research proposal, title registration, and allocation of the supervisor, and a co-supervisor(s) if applicable, have been approved by the faculty board. - (iii) The faculty board has nominated the examiners and they have accepted the nominations in writing. - (iv) A student must submit the research in accordance with the dates determined by the Senate for assessment
+The correctness of delivery addresses, contact details and email addresses of examiners and moderators must be signed off by supervisors. - (c) Only if the following requirements have been met can the Registrar accept a thesis or interrelated, publishable manuscripts/published articles so that it may be dispatched for assessment: - (i) Notification of submission has been received, provided that the student is registered and will be registered for the minimum residential period at the time of the submission. - (ii) The research proposal, title registration and allocation of the supervisor, and a co-supervisor(s) if applicable, have been approved by the faculty board. - (iii) The faculty board has nominated the examiners and they have, in writing, accepted the nominations. - (iv) A student must submit the research in accordance with the dates determined by the Senate for assessment: - (aa) on or before the last working day in November of the preceding year in order to graduate during the April graduation ceremonies; or

-- (aa) on or before the last working day in November of the preceding year in order to graduate during the April graduation ceremonies; or - (bb) on or before the last working day in July in order to graduate during the December graduation ceremonies. - (cc) It is possible, however, that due to problems/issues regarding the research, the student will only receive the qualification during the next graduation ceremony and will be required to register for the following semester/academic year.
+- (bb) on or before the last working day in July in order to graduate during the December graduation ceremonies. - (cc) In the case of the Qwaqwa Campus, the last working day in November of the previous year, in order to graduate during the May graduation ceremony. - (dd) It is possible, however, that due to problems/issues regarding the research, the student will only receive the qualification during the next graduation ceremony and will be required to register for the following semester/academic year.
 Should a student be required to register again, tuition fees will also be charged.
-In exceptional circumstances, based on merit, the registrar may waive any additional fees payable by the student. - (v) All fees have been paid. - Once a thesis or interrelated, publishable manuscripts/published articles have been submitted for assessment, they may not be withdrawn, and the assessment must proceed.
+In exceptional circumstances, based on merit, the Registrar may waive any additional fees payable by the student. - (v) All fees have been paid. - (d) Once a thesis or interrelated, publishable manuscripts/published articles have been submitted for assessment, they may not be withdrawn and the assessment must proceed.